Fine Art Photography Daily

 Tell us about your growing up and what brought you to photography…

 I grew up on Cape Cod, Massachusetts the youngest of 3 girls (my mom, was a Scrimshaw artist and my dad, an Investor).
-I spent my childhood as a gymnast and at 13 came to a cross roads, where by I could leave home to be a competitive gymnast and have my life be wholly that or stay home – I stayed home and that summer I got my first camera from my father.
-A Pentax SLR (totally manual.)
+I spent my childhood as a gymnast and at 13 came to a cross roads, where by I could leave home to be a competitive gymnast and have my life be wholly that or stay home – I stayed home and that summer I got my first camera from my father, a Pentax ME super.
 We would spend hours each month devouring the contents of Life magazine and National Geographic and I proclaimed that I would be a photographer one day.
-At the time, my grandfather was living with us, he too, was a lover of photography and a couple of times a week we would drive around the Cape to photograph and he had me keep a notebook -writing in the settings for each picture I took.
+At the time, my grandfather was living with us, he too, was a lover of photography and a couple of times a week we would drive around the Cape to photograph.
+He had me keep a notebook -writing in the settings for each picture I took.
 We would then get the film developed and compare the notes with the contact sheets.
 In high school, my art teacher embraced my love for picture taking and spent private time teaching me editing and darkroom techniques.
 I knew early on that I wanted to study Photography at college and both of my parents were incredibly supportive of the decision and I attended R.I.T

 06_The burden I share